Resignation Letter Examples: What To Do and What To Avoid

 LeBronx Properties Limited

-45 Mayfair Street, New Plymouth
+45 Mayfair Street, New Plymouth Oklahoma 06554

-June 9, 2021
+June 1, 2021

-I appreciate the opportunity for professional growth you provided during my time at LeBronx Properties Limited.
+I appreciate the opportunity for professional growth you have provided during my time at LeBronx Properties Limited.
 Thank you for your support and encouragement.

 Please let me know how I can help during the transition period.
 I wish you and the company the best.